Skip to navigation Skip to content

 Deemed and Default income for Child Support Customers

-Derived income for Child Support customers
+Derived and declared income for Child Support customers

 Exceptions to the income date of effect rules in certain circumstances